 According to a Canadian physician’s report, “deficient diet” is one of the causes of cancer.
 Micronutrients are the “Magic wands” that aid our body to generate hormones, enzymes and essential substances for sufficient growth and development.
 As tiny as the quantities are, however, their deficiency can cause severe body disorders even cancer.

-Vitamin E: a natural super micronutrient
+Vitamin E: a natural super micronutrient for cancer

 “Vitamin E”, is a combination term which is used for a group of eight fat soluble antioxidants.
 Among the eight fat-soluble antioxidants that come in the umbrella of vitamin E, alpha tocopherol is mainly believed to be used by the human body.
 Vitamin E blocks the yield of reactive oxygen species and play vital role to immune cell functions.